incountry/sdk-java/README.md

 Using `SecretKeyAccessor` that provides `SecretKeysData` object enables key rotation and data migration support.

-SDK introduces `public Metadata migrate(String country, int limit) throws StorageServerException, StorageCryptoException` method which allows you to re-encrypt data encrypted with old versions of the secret.
-You should specify `country` you want to conduct migration in and `limit` for precise amount of records to migrate. `migrate` returns a `Metadata` object which contains some information about the migration - the amount of records migrated (`migrated`) and the amount of records left to migrate (`totalLeft`) (which basically means the amount of records with version different from `currentVersion` provided by `SecretKeyAccessor`)
+SDK introduces `public MigrateResult migrate(String country, int limit) throws StorageServerException, StorageCryptoException` method which allows you to re-encrypt data encrypted with old versions of the secret.
+You should specify `country` you want to conduct migration in and `limit` for precise amount of records to migrate. `migrate` returns a `MigrateResult` object which contains some information about the migration - the amount of records migrated (`migrated`) and the amount of records left to migrate (`totalLeft`) (which basically means the amount of records with version different from `currentVersion` provided by `SecretKeyAccessor`)

 ```
-public class Metadata {
+public class MigrateResult {
     private int migrated;
     private int totalLeft;
 }